 - the nodules become more confluent with increasing size 3

 - on contrast-enhanced CT liver nodules appear as hypoattenuating masses relative to adjacent normal parenchyma

 - on MRI the lesions are hypointense on all sequences and hypoenhancing relative to the background parenchyma 1-3

-- intrahepatic involvement is granulomatous and produce cholestasic and primary biliary cirrhosis like picture.
+- intrahepatic involvement is granulomatous and produce cholestasic and primary biliary cirrhosis like picture

-- extrahepatic involvement results in stricture and cholestasis which appears like cholangiocarcinoma.
+- extrahepatic involvement results in stricture and cholestasis, which appears like cholangiocarcinoma.

-- enlarge portal nodes may produce cholestasis
+- enlarged portal nodes may produce cholestasis

 - sarcoid involvement of the pancreas is uncommon.